Qubeo/cointoss-rust/learning/misc.md

 **Questions**
+Links: The link definitions in the zome function vs. LinkEntries?
+The zome: a validation blueprint, template of what's possible?
+LinkEntries just carrying it out then?
+Simila to commit?

 Validation: To what extent do I need to do explicit validation vs. to what extent can I rely on the "subsconscious" validations?

 Questions of persistence: persisting e.g. my seed structure?
 So I can then hash it to the toss, when receiving the response from B?